HHS/OPRE-OPS/docs/Security-Compliance/Security-Controls/pt-07-1/index.md

 ## OPS Implementation

-OPS does not process social security numbers
+OPS does not intend to collect or store SSNs.
+If one is utilized as a Taxpayer Identification Number (TIN) for purposes of vendor invoicing, it could potentially be included.
+More information can be found in the Privacy Impact Assessment (PIA).

 ### Control Origination

 ### Related Content

-Please note that truncated SSNs are considered SSNs.
+Please note that truncated SSNs are considered SSNs